Antonio Brown accuses Bruce Arians of forcing him to play injured

 AB stated that a Bruce arians, Tampa Bay’s head coach, didn’t care and demanded that he get back in the game.

 Brown notes that he responded, “Coach, I can’t.”
-Instead, he yelled at me, “It’s over!”
-As he ran his finger down his throat.
-“The coach told me that if I didn’t play hurt, then I was done with the Bucs“.
+Instead, he yelled at me, “You’re done!” as he ran his finger down his throat.
+“The coach told me that if I didn’t play hurt, then I had finished with the Bucs“.

 “I didn’t quit.
 They cut me off.
 I didn’t walk away from my brothers.
 They kicked me out,” the receiver said.